gh0stintheshe11/Rust-2D-Game-Engine/proposal.md

 | 11/29 - 12/05    | 5    | testing and bug fixing |
 | 12/06 - 12/15    | 6    | buffer for documentation and miscellaneous |
 | 12/16 | 7    | Final Deliverable |

+> [!IMPORTANT]
+> This project is started very early of the course (way before the project proposal), so the framework setup already covers many of the features and related functionalities of the engine.
+The rest of the development can be well managed and strictly followed the plan as proposed below.